j-c8778/English_Please/README.md

 [x] 0.1.0 - Adds Configuration using JSON file, first .exe version using PyInstaller
 [x] 0.1.1 - Adds initial Configuration Interface using CLI
 [x] 0.1.2 - Updates exception handling, and improved logging with custom exceptions and txt file output
-[ ] 0.1.3 - Adds default locations based on screen resolution
+[ ] 0.1.3 - Adds default locations based for path targets
 [ ] 0.1.4 - If path 1 or path 2 targets not found, uses default locations based on screen resolution

 --Beta--